AnonJedi/JcursorAnalyzer/README.md

 Requirements
 ------------
-jdk - 1.8 or greater
+jdk - 1.8 or later